What Are the Reasons and Causes of Roof Leaks in Heavy Rain?

 Clogged Gutters

-The gutter system is designed to collect water that runs off the roof and direct it away from the foundation of the home, preventing water damage to the roof, walls, and basement.
+The gutter system is designed to collect water that runs off the roof leak during heavy rain and direct it away from the foundation of the home, preventing water damage to the roof, walls, and basement.
 However, gutters can easily get clogged with leaves, twigs, bird nests, and other debris.
 When this happens, water can’t flow freely through the gutters and down the downspouts.
 Instead, it can overflow and spill down the side of the house, or worse, back up onto the roof and under the shingles, leading to leaks inside the home.
 Regularly cleaning out gutters, especially in the fall when leaves are falling, and after storms, can prevent such issues.
 Reach out to gutter repair companies to fix your gutter.

 Cracked Chimneys